 Vivenna watched as he recovered the Breath from the straw men, quietly apologizing to each one as he did so.
 She frowned at the curious words.
 They were just piles of straw.
 Why apologize?

 He put the Breath back into his cloak with a protection Command, then led the way down through the trap door.
 Vivenna followed, stepping softly, skipping a particular step when Vasher indicated.
 At the bottom was a cellar-like tunnel--or, so she got from feeling along the sides of the earthen chamber.
+There was very little light.

 Vasher moved forward, though in the blackness, she could only tell because of his rustling clothing.
 She followed blindly, stepping very carefully, and was curious to see light ahead.
 She could also hear voices.
 Men talking, and laughing.